-- You can avoid LMI which can literally cost you thousands of dollars upfront.
+- You can avoid LMI which can save you thousands of dollars upfront.

-- You can get same interest rates as if you were applying with a 5% deposit.
+- You can get the same interest rates as if you were applying with a 5% deposit.

-Our mortgage brokers are specialists in non genuine savings and no deposit home loans!
+Our mortgage brokers specialise in non-genuine savings no-deposit home loans!